 Quite a complicated process there; and this system is called a drive-by-wire.
 A lot of people hate it, because it limits the power of the car; or the power is there somewhere, but it arrives very slowly to save on fuel, hence the hesitation.
 The benefit of this system is that now we have a smarter car; knowing when your wheels are slipping, reducing torque steering and helping the brake system work more effectively.

 Over the years, the throttle booster is guilty as the cause of hundreds of debates in pretty much every forum about cars.
-People who try it, most likely will love it.
-Here are couple to read :
+People who have tried it, most likely will love it.
+Here are couple to read:

-On the other hand, people who don’t due to the way they see how the device works, will probably demand trial by combat before they’d ever change their mind.
-They’d also tell you to get a stage 1 tune instead; but we’ll go over this in a bit.
+On the other hand, people who haven’t due to the way they think how the device works, probably demand a trial by combat before they’d ever change their mind.
+You might also be told to get a stage 1 tune instead; but we’ll talk about that in a bit.

-First, we understand that the throttle booster boosts/amplifies the signal to tell the ECU open the throttle more.
-People opposes to the use of throttle booster would argue that you can do this simply by stepping the gas pedal harder; thus this device is a waste of money.
+First, we understand that the throttle booster amplifies the signal to tell the ECU open the throttle more at a shorter time.
+People who opposes to the use of throttle booster would argue that you can get the same result by simply stepping the gas pedal harder; meaning a throttle booster is a waste of money.
 However, it’s only half of the equation.
-See if you could tell.
+Take a look at the 3 scenarios below.

-A – Normal foot pressure on the gas pedal at 10% increase interval.
+Scenario 1 – Normal foot pressure on the gas pedal gradually applied.

 The graph is pretty lineage.
 Throttle open is completely determined by the ECU and pedal position; all the way until throttle fully opens at 100%.

-B – Normal foot pressure on the gas pedal at 10% increase interval + Throttle Booster amplifies the signal 3 times.
+Scenario 2 – Normal foot pressure on the gas pedal gradually applied + Throttle Booster amplifies the signal 3 times.

 At 10% throttle will actually be seen at 30% by the ECU, 20% will be 60% , 30% will be at 90%, etc… until maxed out at 100%.